-Individuals in poor communities are trained and supported to tackle hunger and environmental degradation by growing and replicating organic vegetable gardens with indigenous floral windbreaks & herbs
+Individuals in poor communities are trained and supported to tackle hunger, under employment, income generation and community health by growing and replicating organic vegetable gardens with indigenous floral windbreaks & herbs

-The project targets individuals (mostly unemployed women) living in South Africa's poverty-stricken Cape Flats townships.
+The project continues to target unemployed individuals living in South Africa's poverty-stricken Cape Flats townships.
 People living in the densely populated Cape Flats experience high unemployment (50-90%), hunger, environmental degradation, lack of education and skills, a high HIV/AIDS infection rate and limited resources.

-Activities include urban agriculture and horticulture training, resource distribution, implementation of gardens, follow-up training and support.
+Activities continue to include urban agriculture and horticulture training, resource distribution, implementation of gardens, follow-up training and support.

 Hunger, unemployment and environmental degradation are visibly reduced as individuals establish sustainable vegetable and indigenous gardens.